 You can still run an AC that has this R-22 Freon® inside it.
 However, production of this refrigerant is scheduled to be phased out by 2020.
 Between now and then, the cost of this coolant will become more expensive as its supply becomes more limited.

 If I have a cooling system that runs on this Freon®, how could I reduce its impact on the environment?

 Have your air conditioner serviced regularly by a professional.
 If there is a leak in the unit, make sure that it is repaired before any Freon® is added to the system.
-Pivotal Home Solutions offers cooling maintenance and repair plans.
+Oncourse Home Solutions offers cooling maintenance and repair plans.

 Should I replace my old system if it runs on R-22 refrigerant?